nickyfoto/Blog/_posts/2018-10-09-naive-bayes.md

 When we vectorize a text into (multivariate) Bernoulli distribution, we just use the word whether it is present or not.

-If the number of times a particular word occurs is important, $x$ becomes a [multinomial distribution](https://newonlinecourses.science.psu.edu/stat504/node/40/).
+If the number of times a particular word occurs is important, $$x$$ becomes a [multinomial distribution](https://newonlinecourses.science.psu.edu/stat504/node/40/).

 To see How to implement your own Naive Bayes in python, refer to [here](https://github.com/nickyfoto/learn/blob/master/naive_bayes.ipynb).